Happy-Mums-Foundation/happy-mums-foundation.github.io/index.md

 * Baby Massage
 * Person-Centred Counselling

-You can find more information about everything that goes on at the Coach House Centre under the 'Services' menu.
+You can find more information about everything that goes on at the Coach House Centre under the ‘Services’ menu.

 The income we generate from hiring our rooms means we can continue to develop the hub, and raise awareness of maternal mental health and wellbeing issues too.